 Joseph Gunnar & Co., LLC is acting as the representative of the underwriters in this offering.
-We have entered into an underwriting agreement dated with the representative.
-Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to each underwriter named below and each underwriter named below has severally and not jointly agreed to purchase from us, at the public offering price per share less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares of common stock listed next to its name in the following table:
+We have entered into an underwriting agreement dated January , 2017 with the representative.
+Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to each underwriter named below and each underwriter named below has severally agreed to purchase from us, at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares of common stock and warrants listed next to its name in the following table:

-Underwriters Number of Shares
+Number of Number of

+Underwriter Shares Warrants

 Joseph Gunnar & Co., LLC

-Total

-The underwriters are committed to purchase all the shares of common stock offered by us other than those covered by the option to purchase additional shares described below, if they purchase any shares.
+The underwriters are committed to purchase all the shares of common stock and warrants offered by us other than those covered by the option to purchase additional shares and/or warrants described below, if they purchase any shares.
 The obligations of the underwriters may be terminated upon the occurrence of certain events specified in the underwriting agreement.
 Furthermore, pursuant to the underwriting agreement, the underwriters' obligations are subject to customary conditions, representations and warranties contained in the underwriting agreement, such as receipt by the underwriters of officers' certificates and legal opinions.